Davy chief executive and deputy chairman resign in fallout from €4.1m Central Bank fine

 Mr McLaughlin said in a separate statement that he was bringing forward his planned full retirement from the company next year, having stepped back from a full-time role in 2018.
 He did not address the Central Bank investigation in his statement.

-The overhaul at the helm of the firm has been complicated by the fact that the three men are among the largest shareholders in firm, which is estimated to be worth about €400 million.
+The overhaul at the helm of Davy has been complicated by the fact that the three men are among the largest shareholders in firm, which is estimated to be worth about €400 million.

 Mr McKiernan (58), the largest shareholder, is understood to have a stake of about 13 per cent, while Mr McLaughlin (76) is reported to retain a 5 per cent interest.
 It is not clear what Mr Nangle’s holding stands at.